top of page

 9. Species (re)introductions and non-native species.

-The following section provides examples of activities under each priority topic that were identified by workshop attendees as being strategically important and that will help to fill key evidence gaps; other activities may be considered for funding under the NFBF Strategic Research Programme, but those listed will be prioritised.
-Note that this list will be refreshed annually.
+Examples of activities under each priority topic are bulleted below.
+Other activities may be considered for funding under the NFBF Strategic Research Programme, but those listed will be prioritised.
+Note that this list will be refreshed periodically.

 1. Distribution, abundance, and ecological impact of large grazing herbivores